From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Related Surveys

 Additionally, several papers reviewed the application of adaptation in education and training \cite{checa2020review}.
 Scott et al. \cite{scott2016adaptive} offered a review to emphasize learner models, instructional strategies, and adaptive mechanisms in educational VR.
 Similarly, Marougkas et al. \cite{marougkas2024personalized} examined personalization strategies and gamification techniques in immersive VR for educational purposes.
-They highlight the insufficient incorporation of adaptive learning content in earlier studies.
+They highlighted the insufficient incorporation of adaptive learning content in earlier studies.
 Richlan et al. \cite{richlan2023virtual} examined VR intervention studies in sports contexts, focusing on performance enhancement, neurocognitive mechanisms (e.g., visual search behavior and imagery), and methodological aspects, including adaptive training difficulty.
 Also, they discussed the transferability and generalizability of skills learned in VR to the real world.
 Aguilar Reyes et al. \cite{aguilar2023design} focused on the design and evaluation of a prototype adaptive VR training system for military pilot training, leveraging trainee performance measures, adaptive logic, and adaptive variables.
-Lucas-Pérez et al. \cite{lucas2024personalising} presented a conceptual framework for integrating Artificial Intelligence (AI) into immersive VR training systems to create adaptive learning environments.
+Lucas-P\'erez et al. \cite{lucas2024personalising} presented a conceptual framework for integrating AI into immersive VR training systems to create adaptive learning environments.

-While these studies collectively advance our understanding of VR personalization, they tend to focus on either user-state sensing or adaptive interaction design in isolation, thereby limiting insights into how these two components jointly shape the VR experience.
-Therefore, this review addresses this gap by systematically examining the combined use of user information and adaptive mechanisms [\textbf{RQ1}], highlighting how they work together to influence UX in VR [\textbf{RQ2}], and what technological limitations need to be addressed in future study [\textbf{RQ3}].
+While these studies collectively advance our understanding of VR personalization, they tend to focus on either user-state sensing, adaptive interaction design, or specific applications in isolation, thereby limiting insights into how different components jointly shape the VR experience.
+Therefore, this review addresses this gap by systematically examining the relationships between user-state sensing and adaptive mechanisms, highlighting how they work together to influence UX in VR, and what technological limitations need to be addressed in future studies.